odoo/documentation/content/applications/hr/payroll.rst

 within the `Employee` structure type.

-The different :guilabel:`Structure Types` can be seen by navigating to :menuselection:`Payroll app --> Configuration --> Salary --> Structure Types`.
+The different :guilabel:`Structure Types` can be seen by navigating to :menuselection:`Payroll app --> Configuration --> Salary: Structure Types`.

-There are two default structure types configured in Odoo: :guilabel:`Employee` and :guilabel:`Worker`.
+Two default structure types are configured in Odoo: :guilabel:`Employee` and :guilabel:`Worker`.

 Typically, :guilabel:`Employee` is used for salaried employees, which is why the wage type is :guilabel:`Monthly Fixed Wage`, and :guilabel:`Worker` is typically used for employees paid by the hour, so the wage type is :guilabel:`Hourly Wage`.

 .. image:: payroll/structure-type.png
    :align: center